 Being efficient and well-trained is a top priority for the Bowling Green Fire Department.
 In order to ensure that the department continues to offer great service to its citizens, the department continually evaluates itself.
 One way this is done is through a national accreditation process.

-Currently, the Bowling Green Fire Department is one of only two accredited organizations within the state of Kentucky and one of only 229 in the United States and Canada.
+Currently, the Bowling Green Fire Department is one of only three accredited organizations within the state of Kentucky and one of only 278 in the United States and Canada.

 While originally accredited in 2008, a lot of work had to be done to ensure that the department was performing to the best of its abilities.
-The re-accreditation process involved numerous hours of research to update documentation on all operations.
+The re-accreditation process in 2014 and 2018 involved numerous hours of research to update documentation on all operations.

 The Bowling Green Fire Department had to measure and verify its proficiencies in many different areas: